 But this walk is more than just history.
 The hutongs are the living breathing fabric of Beijing.
 They represent Beijing’s future, as old spaces are repurposed into new commercial and residential developments.
 The past year has seen sweeping changes to Beijing's urban landscape.
 The government boarded up small shops and forced some residents out of the city center.
 What does this mean for the preservation of these historic neighborhoods and the people who live there?
 How have the pressures of urban development affected the communities who live in Beijing's historic center?

 While we wander the hutongs, we'll also check in on local markets, taste some of the snacks on offer from local sellers, and immerse ourselves in the culture of Old Beijing.

-Duration: About two to three hours
+Duration: About two hours

 Upcoming Public Walking Tours in Beijing's Historic Hutongs

 260 RMB per person (220 RMB for members of The Hutong)

 Price includes all guide fees and tickets